University of King's College: Late 20th century and 21st century

 In 1989, a campus library building was erected to commemorate the bicentennial of the university.
 It replaced a smaller library in the Arts and Administration building.
 The library has won numerous architectural awards.
 In 2000, the same architect designed the school's New Academic Building.
 In 2001, additional residence rooms were added in the basement of Alexandra Hall to accommodate some of the new students.
 Residence can currently accommodate 274 students, and nearly all on-campus living spaces are reserved for FYP students, though some spaces are reserved for upper-year students.
 All buildings on the present campus are celebrated reconstructions and derivations of the buildings of the original 1789 campus in Windsor, Nova Scotia.
-A system of tunnels connects the residences to the other buildings of the campus: a feature common to North American universities, and particularly common to many institutional buildings in Halifax.
+A system of tunnels connects the residences to the other buildings of the campus, a feature particularly common to North American universities.

-The King's Library houses an impressive collection not only of rare Anglican church documents, but also a vast collection of original artwork, Renaissance and medieval books, and extensive archival material of relevance both to the history of Nova Scotia and the university.
-It also has some ancient artifacts, along with the Weldon Collection of fine imported china.
+The King's Library houses a collection not only of rare Anglican church documents and a collection of original artwork, Renaissance and medieval books, and extensive archival material of relevance both to the history of Nova Scotia and the university.
+It also has ancient artifacts, along with the Weldon Collection of fine imported china.
 Many of the rare books stem from the original, private collection of university founder, Charles Inglis.
-Recently, the blueprints for the buildings of the current campus were consulted in the library to restore the famed cupola crowning the A&A Building to its original, 1920s condition.
+Recently, the blueprints for the buildings of the current campus were consulted in the library to restore the famed cupola crowning the A&A Building to its original 1920's condition.